sixteenbit/generator-scratch/README.md

     npm install -g generator-scratch

-Lot's of code will happen.
+Lots of code will happen.
 This may take a few minutes.
 Go make a beverage!
 When it's done you can use the generator like so...
 Navigate to your development WordPress theme folder [change path as needed]:

     cd ~/Sites/Development/Wordpress/wp-content/themes